el-pol/mini_scraper/README.md

 2. Launches a separate thread for each URL
 3. Attempts to fetch each page's title up to 3 times
 4. Reports success/failure and timing information
-5. Runs multiple rounds to gather performance metrics
+5. Runs multiple rounds (10) to gather performance metrics
-6. Calculates and displays average round duration
+6. Calculates and displays the average of how much time it took to scrape each site

 ## Output